 1. Heat oven to 400.

-2. In a large skillet brown ground beef until no longer pink.
+2. In a large skillet brown ground beef mixture until no longer pink.
 Drain and return to the pan.
-Add the taco seasoning, water and olives.
-Simmer 5 minutes.
+Add the taco seasoning, water, and olives.
+Simmer for 5 minutes.

-4. Sprinkle 1 cup of the crushed corn chips onto the crust.
-Spoon meat mix over the top of the corn chips, spreading evenly.
+4. Sprinkle 1 cup of crushed corn chips onto the crust.
+Spoon the taco meat mixture over the top of the corn chips, spreading evenly.

 5. Stir sour cream until smooth, then spread over meat.
-Top with shredded cheese and the remaining 1 cup of crushed corn chips.
+Top with shredded Mexican blend cheese and the remaining 1 cup of crushed corn chips.